University of Technology Sydney

 2) Pre-class weekly Online MCQ

-Students are required to complete a number of online multiple-choice questions every week before coming to class.
+Students are required to complete several online multiple-choice questions every week before coming to class.
 Immediate feedback is provided after students submit their answers.
 Some multiple-choice questions will be discussed in class.
-The purpose of this exercise is to help consolidate and strengthen students knowledge and experience of learning in the area so that students are better equipped for the coming weeks new topic.
+The purpose of this exercise is to help consolidate and strengthen students' knowledge and experience of learning in the area so that students are better equipped for the coming week's new topic.

 Students are also required to attempt short answer questions before coming to class.
 These will be provided online each week.
 To promote self-managed and “active learning”, when appropriate, students will be encouraged to discuss their answers in class.
 These short answer questions will help students understand, apply and communicate economic principles.